builtat/built.at/README.md

 After the `built.at` repo is added enable GitHub Pages on the main branch.
 [Follow steps 6-9 to enable](https://docs.github.com/en/pages/quickstart#creating-your-website).

+- In your new **built.at** repository, click  **Settings**.
+If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.

+- In the "Code and automation" section of the sidebar, click **Pages**.

+- Under "Build and deployment", under "Source", select **Deploy from a branch**.

+- Under "Build and deployment", under "Branch", use the branch dropdown menu and select **main**.

 `built.at/your-github-username/repo` works for **ANY REPO** if GitHub Pages is enabled.

 ## Share anything